databendlabs/databend/docs/doc/90-contributing/01-good-pr.md

 ---
-title: Your First Databend Pull Request
+title: Your First PR for Databend
 sidebar_label: First Pull Request
 description:
   You first good Databend pull request
 ---

-[Databend](https://github.com/datafuselabs/databend) is an open source project, you can help with ideas, code, or documentation, we appreciate any efforts that help us to make the project better!

-This document is a short guide for the people who want to contribute to Databend.

-Our goal is to make contributing to the Databend project easy and transparent.

-Thank you.
+[Databend](https://github.com/datafuselabs/databend) is an open-source project where everyone can contribute their code and make their creative ideas into a reality.
+This topic helps new contributors understand how to create a pull request for Databend on GitHub and provides useful considerations for code contributions.

 :::tip
-Once the code been merged, your name will be stored in the `system.contributors` table forever.
+**Did You Know?** To show our appreciation, your GitHub username will be added to the table `system.contributors` after your code is successfully merged.

+Check it out:

 `SELECT * FROM system.contributors`
 :::